Diazepam: Other

 Diazepam is used for the emergency treatment of eclampsia when IV magnesium sulfate and blood-pressure control measures have failed.
 Benzodiazepines do not have any pain-relieving properties themselves and are generally recommended to be avoided in individuals with pain.
 However, benzodiazepines such as diazepam can be used for their muscle-relaxant properties to alleviate pain caused by muscle spasms and various dystonias, including blepharospasm.
 Tolerance often develops to the muscle relaxant effects of benzodiazepines such as diazepam.
 Baclofen is sometimes used as an alternative to diazepam.

 Availability

 Diazepam is marketed in over 500 brands throughout the world.
 It is supplied in oral, injectable, inhalation, and rectal forms.

 The United States military employs a specialized diazepam preparation known as Convulsive Antidote, Nerve Agent (CANA), which contains diazepam.
-One CANA kit is typically issued to service members, along with three Mark I NAAK kits, when operating in circumstances where chemical weapons in the form of nerve agents are considered a potential hazard.
+One CANA kit is typically issued to service members, along with three Mark I NAAK kits, when operating in circumstances where deployment of nerve agents is considered a potential hazard.
 Both of these kits deliver drugs using autoinjectors.
 They are intended for use in "buddy aid" or "self-aid" administration of the drugs in the field before decontamination and delivery of the patient to definitive medical care.